sanyal06/aws-labs-1/SAA_Lab02.md

 Your Launch Configuration is created, let us now create the auto scaling group.
 Click on Create an Auto scaling group using this Launch configuration.

-- Group name – MyApp_ASG
+- Group name: MyApp_ASG
-- Group size – Start with 2 instances
+- Group size: Start with 2 instances
-- Network – MyVPC
+- Network: MyVPC
-- Subnet – Select both the public subnets here.
+- Subnet: Select both the public subnets here.
-- Configure scaling policies - Use scaling policies to adjust the capacity of this group
+- Configure scaling policies: Use scaling policies to adjust the capacity of this group
 - Scale between 2 and 5 instances.
-- Target value – 60
+- Target value: 60
-- Instances need – 10
+- Instances need: 10
 - Next Configure Notification
-- Add Notification – Create Topic
+- Add Notification: Create Topic
-- Send a notification to – MyASG\_Topic
+- Send a notification to: MyASG_Topic
-- With these recipients - &lt;your email ID&gt;
+- With these recipients: 'your email ID'
-- Next Create a Tag with &#39;Key: Name&#39; and &#39;Value: MyAppServer&#39;
+- Next Create a Tag with 'Key: Name' and 'Value: MyAppServer'
-- Review – Create Auto Scaling group
+- Review: Create Auto Scaling group

 Click on Close, you would be directed to the Auto Scaling Groups Dashboard.
 Explore the Activity History and other tabs.